History of The Musical Stage

-fine tunes by none other than "March King" John Philip Sousa, but the ludicrous script suggested that President Thoedore Roosevelt's problems with his strong willed daughter Alice stemmed from a manic obsession with memories of his first wife.
-This groundless perversion of history made for lame entertainment, despite a gallant performance by Len Cariou as Teddy.
+fine tunes by none other than "March King" John Philip Sousa, but the ludicrous script suggested that President Theodore Roosevelt's problems with his strong willed daughter Alice stemmed from a manic obsession with memories of his first wife.
+This groundless revision of history made for lame entertainment, despite a gallant performance by Len Cariou as Teddy.
 Setting Sousa tunes like "Stars and Strips Forever" to dull pseudo-patriotic lyrics won few admirers.

 - Legs Diamond

-(1988 - 64 perfs) proved that pop star Peter Allen was neither an actor nor a capable stage composer.
-(Writing a pleasant pop tune is one thing creating a song that serves a compelling story's dramatic needs is another.)
-Carrie: Redefining Disaster
+(1988 - 64 performances) proved that pop star Peter Allen was neither an actor nor a capable stage composer.
+Writing a pleasant pop tune is one thing

+– creating a compelling song that serves a story's dramatic needs is Carrie: Redefining Disaster